Associate Professor, Mathematics

 B.A., University of New Hampshire, 2008

 In 2016, I joined the Department of Mathematics at MCLA as an Assistant Professor.
 My research interests include mathematical modelling, computational science, multiphysics simulation, and numerical methods for electrically large systems.
-I am a member of the Microwave Theory and Techniques Society (MTT-S) of the Institute of Electrical and Electronics Engineers (IEEE), the American Physics Society (APS), and the Society for Industrial and Applied Mathematics (SIAM).
+I am a member of the Microwave Theory and Techniques Society (MTT-S) and a Senior Member of the Institute of Electrical and Electronics Engineers (IEEE).
+In the past, I've been a member of the American Physics Society (APS), and the Society for Industrial and Applied Mathematics (SIAM).

 I have published in the Journal of Microwave Power and Electrical Engineering, IEEE Transactions on Electronic Devices, and IEEE Microwave Magazine, and have contributed to the book Microwave and RF Power Applications (2011, Cépaduès Editions).
 I am co-author on a U.S. patent for an electron beam device.